Free Transport, Regulated Kites, Fixed Dates: How Basant Will Be Managed in Lahore

 • Public trust in regulation: Demonstrating that rules work better than blanket bans could shift how citizens view governance

-In effect, Basant 2026 is Pakistan testing whether it can manage large civilian events without resorting to prohibition.
+Basant 2026 is Pakistan testing whether it can manage large civilian events without resorting to prohibition.
 That’s a significant question with implications extending well beyond Lahore’s rooftops.

 Expert Perspective: From a transport safety standpoint, Lahore’s model aligns with international standards.
 Cities from Barcelona to Rio de Janeiro restrict private mobility during festivals.
 If executed properly, this approach could become a blueprint for event management nationwide.